 So is it worth it?

 I had followed my son Tim around The Hills a number of times when he was playing events, and was somewhat familiar with the layout.
-But playing oneself is a different thing, and I had the pleasure of teeing off at the Hills with local tour operator Stephen Jensen ( playing off 1 ), and Jack's Point general Manager John Griffin.
-John is also a teaching professional and a bit of a legend in New Zealand having coached a number of successful professionals ( Phil Tatuarangi ).
+But playing oneself is a different thing, and I had the pleasure of teeing off at the Hills with local tour operator Stephen Jensen (playing off 1), and Jack's Point general Manager John Griffin.
+John is also a teaching professional and a bit of a legend in New Zealand having coached a number of successful professionals (including Phil Tatuarangi).
 He was also previously the manager at The Hills.
 John was our host for the day.

 The general terrain is quite undulating, with significant elevation change throughout the round.